maxlinc/polytrix/README.md

 #### Dashboard

-The command `polytrix report dashboard` will generate an HTML feature matrix where each result is a link to more information about the test execution.
+The command `crosstest report dashboard` will generate an HTML feature matrix where each result is a link to more information about the test execution.

 #### Code2doc

-The command `polytrix report code2doc [INSTANCE|REGEXP|all]` will convert annotated code samples to documentation.
+The command `crosstest report code2doc [INSTANCE|REGEXP|all]` will convert annotated code samples to documentation.
 It is similar to projects like [docco](https://github.com/jashkenas/docco), except that it generates Markdown or reStructuredText rather than fully-styled HTML.
 The idea is that you can more easily drop these files into static site generators like [middlemanapp](http://middlemanapp.com/), documentation tools like [slate](https://github.com/tripit/slate), or services like [viewdocs](http://progrium.viewdocs.io/viewdocs) or [readthedocs](https://readthedocs.org/), which already handle styling and syntax highlighting.

 ## Solo mode

-TODO: Polytrix' experimental solo mode for running samples w/out a `polytrix.yml`.
+TODO: Crosstest' experimental solo mode for running samples w/out a `crosstest.yml`.